RobRendell/gTove/README.md

 * Change colour of mini/template name?
 Formatting?
 * Make gTove version visible in the app somewhere (avatar menu?)
 * Add text to "outdated version" dialog saying "or do a forced reload manually (control-F5 on Chrome)"
-* Filter by name feature in file browser.
 * Elastic band selection tool, to select multiple minis/templates at once
 * Should store mini background colour swatches in tabletop
 * Support Fog of War on hexagonal grids